HISPlayer/UnityAndroid-SDK/README.md

 <br>

 ##  [NEW!](https://hisplayer.github.io/UnityVideoUpload/#/README)
-> **[HISPlayer Video Upload / Hosting](https://hisplayer.github.io/UnityVideoUpload/#/README)** is a new feature of our **Unity Video Player SDK** that allows you to upload a local video file to our server and transcode it into HLS and DASH streaming formats quickly and reliably.
-Need to convert your videos into HLS and DASH streams for multi-screen delivery at scale?
+> **[HISPlayer Video Upload / Hosting](https://hisplayer.github.io/UnityVideoUpload/#/README)** is a new feature of our **Unity Video Player SDK**.
+It allows you to upload a local video file to our server and transcode it into HLS and DASH streaming formats quickly and reliably.
+Need to convert your videos into HLS and DASH streams for multi-platform delivery at scale?
 Contact us here: [contact@hisplayer.com](mailto:contact@hisplayer.com)
 >
 > We can help you with the full **end-to-end** delivery and playback.